-Area Responsibilities Clinical Duties & Work Schedule Clinical work involves Acute, Elective, General, Orthopaedic, Gynaecology, Urology, Obstetric and ENT anaesthesia including the Pain Service and Peri-operative Clinics.
-There is also a commitment to CME teaching and research expected from Registrars.
+Area Responsibilities Clinical Duties & Work Schedule All clinical duties to meet service requirements of the Department of Anaesthesia, and to meet training requirements for ANZCA which includes knowledge and skills in anaesthesia and sedation, regional anaesthesia, airway management, pain medicine, perioperative medicine, resuscitation, trauma and crisis management and quality and safety in patient care.
 The Registrar Roster will be run by the Registrar Roster Co-Coordinator, Dr Jennifer Fabling and run in concordance with the overall Departmental Roster.
-The roster will be RDA contract compliant.
+The roster will be MECA compliant.
 It is planned to make the weekly roster (or a draft of this), available/accessible 2-3 weeks in advance.
-This Roster will detail Acute/Elective lists as well as other obligations E.g. teaching.
-Supervision by a Consultant Anaesthetist is provided at all times.
+This Roster will detail Acute/Elective lists as well as other obligations Supervision by a Consultant Anaesthetist is provided at all times.
 The level of supervision, (one to one, on the floor or on call) will vary.
 The Registrars are immediately responsible to this consultant.
 If not supervised on a one to one level, it is the responsibility of the Registrar to communicate with, and request the assistance of the consultant as is appropriate.
 Where possible, Registrars will be allocated to lists where the appropriate individual's